nimwegenLab/cellstates/README.md

 ## Installation

-If you want to use cellstates from within the folder (for example to use run_cellstates.py), run
+If you want to use cellstates from within the folder, run

 `python setup.py build_ext --inplace`